telerik/blazor-docs/components/treelist/columns/menu.md

 ## Features

-To control the common features of the Column Menu, use the `<TreeListColumnMenuSettings>` tag, nested inside the `<TreeListSettings>` tag.
+To control the features of the Column Menu, use the `<TreeListColumnMenuSettings>` tag, nested inside the `<TreeListSettings>` tag.
 By default, all Column Menu features are enabled.

 ### Column Chooser